MVukanichh/MVsCS2Config/README.md

 ## Main version 1.0.0.0

+### Version 1.0.0.9

+* Version in "autoexec" config file changed from 1.0.0.8 to 1.0.0.9.
+* Minor tweaks to "csgo_custom" language file.
+* Minor tweaks to "binds" config file.

 ### Version 1.0.0.8

 * Version in "autoexec" config file changed from 1.0.0.7b to 1.0.0.8.
 * Added "nadepractice" config file.
 * Adjustments to "binds" config file.